 Making Gum Arabic

-Resin binder used for tempera, watercolor and gouache; it stays water-soluble through the ages.
-Buy liquid gum in art stores or make your own from powdered gum.
+This is a resin binder used for tempera, watercolor and gouache; unless mixed with egg yolk or other additive, gum Arabic stays water-soluble through the ages.
+If not interested in mixing dry gum Arabic into a liquid, you can purchase liquid gum in art stores.
 Making your own is far less expensive.

 - Gum Arabic powder